 I have to admit they do a pretty good job of selling the dream.

 Affiliate marketing on the surface sounds easy.
-You can make a LOT of money with it doing something that, to be frank, sounds super simple.
-Refer a bunch of people through your link and collect money.
-Easy right?
+You can make a LOT of money doing something that, to be frank, seems super simple: refer a bunch of people through your link and collect money.
+Easy, right?

 Affiliate marketing is a legitimate business.
-People from famous YouTubers, big well-known companies, coaches, food bloggers, tech bloggers, travel bloggers, you name it, they’re all involved in affiliate marketing in some way or another.
+People from famous YouTubers to big well-known companies, coaches, food bloggers, tech bloggers, travel bloggers, and you name it, are all involved in affiliate marketing in some way or another.

-So if you’ve watched those videos and you’re excited to rock up to your local dealership to collect your new Ferrari 488 V8 (in red with black and silver pinstripe detailing of course) you’re going to need a few “next steps” to steer you in the right direction on your affiliate marketing journey.
+So, you might have watched those videos and you're ready to head up to your local dealership to collect your new Ferrari 488 V8 (in red with black and silver pinstripe detailing of course).
+But you're first going to need a few “next steps” to steer you in the right direction on your affiliate marketing journey.

 Stop watching Youtube and take big action.